What is Oculoplastics?

 For more information on any of the above conditions, please send an email to email@example.com or book a consultation with us.

-The new Oculoplastic service for EEC complements existing services by completing the spectrum of Ophthalmic sub-specialties managed in EEC.
+The Oculoplastic service we offer complements existing services by completing the spectrum of Ophthalmic sub-specialties managed in EEC.